07/27/2026

 🇨🇦

-Tamarack frame # 161 is ready for paint.
-This one is an all-roads/gravel disc brake, Reynolds 853 Pro Team frameset built to clear 650b x 48’s or 700c x 42 tires.
+Another new Tamarack custom frame, back from paint.
+This one is an all-roads/gravel disc brake, Reynolds 853 Pro Team frameset built to clear 650b x 48’s or 700c x 42 tires, the paint is DuPont Imron “Las Vegas Gold Metallic” with metallic black panels and crown.
 Built with silver brazed lugged construction, it features internal routing for the rear disc brake through the down tube, and wide clearances for big tires.
-This one is up for purchase - planning to paint it metallic gold Imron in the next week or so, but if someone wants a custom paint job, contact me….
+This one is up for purchase.
 Designed with a 6-degree sloping top tube, it’s the equivalent of a 56cm level seat tube (actual seat tube is 51cm CTC) with a 54cm top tube - call it a “medium” in today’s language.
 Stack = 570, reach = 370, head angle 71.5, seat angle 73, full geometry deets available upon request.
 Interested?
-Contact me.
+Contact me…